 No. Maine laws do not permit gun ownership for medical marijuana patients.

-No. In Maine, getting a medical marijuana card invalidates any current gun license the cardholder may have.
+No. In Maine, getting a medical marijuana cards invalidates any current gun license the cardholder may have.
 However, a cannabis patient can get a gun after their medical cannabis card expires.
 Also, spouses of medical cannabis patients can own guns in Maine.
 However, they must keep such firearms locked away to avoid undue access by medical cannabis patients.

 Title 15, Chapter 15 of the Maine Revised Statutes prohibits the usage of guns by medical marijuana patients.
 In 2019, Richard Tonini, a registered medical marijuana patient who was apprehended by the police with firearms, challenged this law before the United States Supreme Court in the Maine v.
 Tonini case.
 Richard argued that the Maine law prohibiting the possession of firearms by medical marijuana users was an unconstitutionally vague criminal statute.
 However, the Supreme Court rejected his argument and found him guilty of possessing firearms.